GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Results and Discussion

-When introducing substrate screening, these structures become less intense, and shift to lower binding energies.
-This shift can be rationalized in terms of the Drude model, whereby the plasma frequency is given by $\omega_{\rm p} = \sqrt{ne^2 / \varepsilon_0m}$, where $n$, $e$ and $m$ are the electron density, charge and mass, respectively.\cite{Kittel2004} When substituting the permittivity of vacuum $\varepsilon_0$ with the effective dielectric constant of the substrate $\varepsilon_{\rm eff}$, the plasma frequency $\omega_{\rm p}^{\rm s}$ is reduced with respect to the free-standing layer, {$\omega_{\rm p}^{\rm s} = \omega_{\rm p}^{\rm FS} / \sqrt{\varepsilon_{\rm eff}}$}.
-The inset of Fig.~\ref{fig:real_sigma}e shows that our calculated shift of the plasma peaks is consistent with Drude's model.
-In fact, we find that the free-standing plasmon peak at 22~eV shifts to around 16~eV and 13~eV in the case of h-BN and SiO$_2$ substrates, respectively.
+When introducing substrate screening within the simplified model adopted in this work, these structures become less intense, and shift to lower binding energies.
+This shift can be rationalized in terms of the Drude model, whereby the plasma frequency is given by $\omega_{\rm p} = \sqrt{ne^2 / \varepsilon_0m}$, where $n$, $e$ and $m$ are the electron density, charge and mass, respectively.\cite{Kittel2004} When substituting the permittivity of vacuum $\varepsilon_0$ with the effective dielectric constant of the substrate $\varepsilon_{\rm eff}$, the plasma frequency $\omega_{\rm p}^{\rm s}$ is reduced with respect to the unscreened monolayer, {$\omega_{\rm p}^{\rm s} = \omega_{\rm p}^{\rm FS} / \sqrt{\varepsilon_{\rm eff}}$}.
+The inset in Fig.~\ref{fig:real_sigma}e shows that our calculated shift in the plasma peaks is consistent with Drude's model.
+In fact, we find that the unscreened plasmon peak at 22~eV shifts to around 16~eV and 13~eV when we consider screening corresponding to h-BN and SiO$_2$ substrates, respectively.

 From the real part of the self-energy we can evaluate the quasiparticle renormalization factors, $Z$.
-For the VBM/CBM states at $K$ we find $Z=0.75$/0.77, 0.79/0.83, and 0.80/0.87 for the FS, h-BN- and SiO$_2$-screened monolayers, respectively.
+For the VBM/CBM states at $K$ we find $Z=0.75$/0.77, 0.79/0.83, and 0.80/0.87 for the unscreened, and h-BN- and SiO$_2$-screened monolayers, respectively.
 These values indicate a weakly correlated electron system.
-The larger values associated with the larger screening are consistent with a lesser transfer of quasiparticle weight to the plasmon satellites, and hence reduced correlations, as can be seen in the spectral function plots in Figs.~\ref{fig:real_sigma}e,f.
+The larger values associated with the larger screening are consistent with a lower transfer of quasiparticle weight to the plasmon satellites, and hence reduced correlations, as can be seen in the spectral function plots in Figs.~\ref{fig:real_sigma}e,f .